-This policy provides guidance for what students or employees should do if they have been victims of sexual violence, sexual harassment, or other violence against women and what CSM will do if such violence or harassment occurs.
-A student alleged to have committed sexual violence or sexual harassment can be disciplined under the student Code of Conduct and/or prosecuted under the Nebraska criminal statutes.
-Employees alleged to have violated this policy may also be disciplined under the Nebraska criminal statutes.
+A student alleged to have violated this policy can be disciplined under the Student Code of Conduct and/or prosecuted under the Nebraska criminal statutes.
+Employees alleged to have violated this policy may also be disciplined under other CSM policies found in Employee and Faculty handbooks and/or prosecuted under the Nebraska criminal statutes.